Are you ready for the second round of HIPAA audits?

 Speaking at the American Bar Association Physician Legal Issues Conference last month, Jerome Meites, a chief regional civil rights counsel at the Department of Health and Human Services (HHS), reaffirmed the importance of ensuring all laptops and other portable devices are fully secure.
 Claiming “Portable media is the bane of existence for covered entities.
 It causes an enormous number of the complaints that OCR deals with”, Meites placed risk analysis at the core of his presentation, stating “everywhere in your system where [patient information] is used, you have to think about how to protect it“.

 This fall, the Office of Civil Rights (OCR) will begin conducting the next round of HIPAA audits.
 Reported to be more targeted than the previous audit, for many healthcare providers it may be too late to avoid further scrutinization.
 Already this year HHS has handed out monumental fines to covered entities failing to meet the regulations set out in the HIPAA Privacy and Security Rules.
-The costly penalties are a sharp reminder for the healthcare industry to consider PHI at every stage of handling – from a technical, physical and organisational perspective.
+The costly penalties are a sharp reminder for the healthcare industry to consider PHI at every stage of handling – from a technical, physical and organizational perspective.

 As the next wave of inspection looms here are a few ways healthcare providers can work towards HIPAA compliancy: